 Plans for conversion of first floor of Eastbourne hairdressers into flat approved

+Plans for conversion of first floor of Eastbourne hair and beauty salon into flat approved

-The approved plans will see the first floor of the hairdressers at 6-7 Ivy Terrace, converted into a two-bed flat.
+The approved plans will see the first floor of the hair and beauty salon at 6-7 Ivy Terrace, converted into a two-bed flat.

 The ground floor of the building currently accommodates a hair salon, while the first floor is used as a beauty salon.